RubyRedOwl08/defi-trading-bot/README.md

    - **Option 1** <br>
      Use AWS KMS (Recommend)<br>
-     I use kms (Key Management Service) for encrypting wallet private key and store cipher text base64<br>`WALLET_ENCRYPT_BASE64` in `.env` file when the server starts, the system uses cipher text base64 to decrypt the private key.<br><br>
+     I use kms (Key Management Service) for encrypting wallet private key and store cipher text base64<br>`WALLET_ENCRYPT_BASE64` in `.env` file when the server start, the system uses cipher text base64 to decrypt the private key.<br><br>
      Ref.
      [Managing Encryption Keys With AWS KMS In Node.js](https://medium.com/hackernoon/managing-encryption-keys-with-aws-kms-in-node-js-c320c860019a)